Leaked recording of Iran’s top diplomat offers blunt talk

 Both China and Russia have been vocal proponents of returning to the nuclear deal.
 Their missions in Vienna did not immediately respond to a request for comment Monday.

+However, ISPA warned of the possibility of a turnout as low as 39%, based off its April telephone survey of over 1,500 people.
+It offered no margin of error.
+Iran’s theocracy partially bases it legitimacy in turnout numbers, so such turnout could be a threat.

+In the interview, Zarif repeated an earlier claim by officials around Rouhani that they had not been told by the Revolutionary Guard that it accidentally shot down a Ukrainian jetliner in January 2020, killing all 176 people on board.

-The recordings also include Zarif offering criticism of Revolutionary Guard Gen. Qassem Soleimani’s separate relations with Russia as well.
+The recordings also include Zarif offering criticism of Guard Gen. Qassem Soleimani’s separate relations with Russia as well.
 A U.S. drone strike in 2020 killed Solemani in Baghdad, an attack that at the time brought the U.S. and Iran to the brink of war.
 Soleimani’s funeral processions in Iran drew millions of people to the streets.

 “I have sacrificed diplomacy for the battlefield more than the price that (those on) the battlefield (led by Soleimani) … paid and sacrificed for diplomacy,” Zarif said.
 He added that Iran gave up much of what it “could have achieved from the nuclear deal” for the sake of advancement on the battlefield.

 He added that Soleimani refused to stop using the national carrier Iran Air for Syrian operations despite Zarif’s objections.
-Iran Air has been sanctioned by the U.S., exasperating a long-running crisis that forced it fly decades-old aircraft, often lacking parts for repairs.
+Iran Air has been sanctioned by the U.S., exacerbating a long-running crisis that forced it fly decades-old aircraft, often lacking parts for repairs.

 Former U.S. Secretary of State Mike Pompeo, who pushed the Trump administration’s pressure campaign on Iran, later linked to a story about the leaked tapes on Twitter.
 He described it as an “exquisite strike” that “had a massive impact on Iran and the Middle East.”

-“You don’t have to take my word for it,” Pompeo wrote, noting Zarif’s comments.
+“You don’t have to take my word for it,” Pompeo wrote.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.